nmajor/nmajor-src/_posts/2019-10-07-quick-docker-server-setup-with-api-on-ubuntu.md

     #
     # ....
 Logs down here should say something like Started Docker Application Container Engine. at some point

+Add your current user to the docker user group so it can access the docker socket

+    sudo usermod -a -G docker $USER

 # Configure Docker API

 Here is where we tell docker to listen to incoming API requests.